reesporte/html-compile/README.md

 # html-compile
-`html-compile` is a dead simple HTML component translating compiler that lets you write modular components, but in vanilla HTML / js / css!
+`html-compile` is a dead simple HTML component translating compiler that lets you write modular components, but in vanilla HTML / JS / CSS!

 If it finds a self-closing tag with the label "app-", it attempts to replace that tag with the HTML file with the same name.
 Comments are not included in the compiled file.